filecoin-shipyard/js-lotus-client/go-docgen/full-node/fullnode.md

 Response: `"t01234"`

 ### WalletList
-WalletHas indicates whether the given address is in the wallet.
+WalletList lists all the addresses in the wallet.

 Perms: write